derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ## Changelog

+### 10/07/2020

+- Updated OpenCore to v0.6.2
+- Updated `Lilu` and her friends
+- Set new entries of OpenCore v0.6.2 config to failsafe as they are mainly relevant to legacy machines
+- Drop `SSDT-MEM2-DMAC.aml`, not necessary

+<details><summary><strong>History changes</strong></summary>

   ### 09/17/2020

   - Added `bootstrap` for better booting experience
   - Merged USB quick charging into `USBPorts.kext`
   - Fixed USB mapping IOClass from `AppleUSBMergeNub` to `AppleUSBHostMergeProperties` to match Catalina standard
   - Disabled some debug terms as this is a `RELEASE` build
   - Disabled `SetupVirtualMap`, not needed for MSI B360M
   - Disabled Apple Secure Boot, yeah, changed my mind

-<details><summary><strong>History changes</strong></summary>

   ### 09/07/2020